 Manufacturing facilities have unique security needs.
 Facility managers are responsible for protecting everything from people, property, equipment, and products to data, records, and other sensitive information.
-And while it’s necessary to abide by an array of regional, federal, and industry standards and laws, all of this security and compliance needs to be balanced with allowing workers, contractors, inspectors, and customers to use these worksites safely and efficiently.
-That’s why a visitor management system (VMS) can be a critical tool in managing manufacturing facilities.
+And while it's necessary to abide by an array of regional, federal, and industry standards and laws, all of this security and compliance needs to be balanced with allowing workers, contractors, inspectors, and customers to use these worksites safely and efficiently.
+That's why a visitor management system (VMS) may be a useful tool in managing manufacturing facilities.

-Visitor management systems can address both physical security and cybersecurity needs.
+Visitor management systems can help address both physical security and cybersecurity needs.
 And the best systems can integrate with the tools already in place in a manufacturing facility.

 Below, we’ll look at some of the ways the manufacturing industry can use a VMS.